Māori history: Archaic period (c. 1280 – c. 1500)

 The Archaic period is remarkable for the lack of weapons and fortifications so typical of the later "Classic" Māori, and for its distinctive "reel necklaces".
 From this period onward, some 32 species of birds became extinct, either through over-predation by humans and the kiore and kurī (Polynesian Dog) they introduced; repeated burning of the vegetation that changed their habitat; or climate cooling, which appears to have occurred from about 1400–1450.
 For a short period – less than 200 years – the early Māori diet included an abundance of large birds and fur seals that had never been hunted before.
-These animals rapidly declined: many, such as the various moa species, the New Zealand swan and the kohatu shag becoming extinct; while others, such as kakapo and seals were reduced in range and number.
+These animals rapidly declined: many, such as the various moa species, the New Zealand swan and the kōhatu shag becoming extinct; while others, such as kākāpō and seals were reduced in range and number.

 Work by Helen Leach shows that Māori were using about 36 different food plants, although many required detoxification and long periods (12–24 hours) of cooking.
 D. Sutton's research on early Māori fertility found that first pregnancy occurred at about 20 years and the mean number of births was low, compared with other neolithic societies.
 The low number of births may have been due to the very low average life expectancy of 31–32 years.
 Analysis of skeletons at Wairau Bar showed signs of a hard life, with many having had broken bones that had healed.
 This suggests that the people ate a balanced diet and enjoyed a supportive community that had the resources to support severely injured family members.

-Classic period (1500–1642)
+Classic period (1500–1768)

 The cooling of the climate, confirmed by a detailed tree-ring study near Hokitika, shows a significant, sudden and long-lasting cooler period from 1500.
 This coincided with a series of massive earthquakes in the South Island Alpine fault, a major earthquake in 1460 in the Wellington area, tsunamis that destroyed many coastal settlements, and the extinction of the moa and other food species.
 These were likely factors that led to sweeping changes in the Māori culture, which developed into the "Classic" period that was in place at the time of European contact.